fijoyapp/fijoy/docs/contribution.md

 which generates all the migration files for you.

-The migration will automatically be applied when the application reloads.
+**The migration will automatically be applied when the application reloads.**

-To update an existing entity, simply modify the schema in `apps/server/ent/schema` and run `just ent-generate`.
+---

 To start a local Postgres instance with Docker, you can use: